Please note: Dr. Sale is no longer accepting 2021 volunteers or summer student applications.

-Dr. Joanna Sale is a clinical epidemiologist whose current interests are in evidence-to-care gaps in musculoskeletal conditions, medication use, the patient perspective, older adults with multiple chronic diseases and models of behaviour change.
-While her main area of research is in osteoporosis (patients with osteoporotic or fragility fractures), she is also involved in projects related to pain, osteoarthritis, rheumatoid arthritis, diabetes, asthma and Parkinson’s Disease.
+Dr. Joanna Sale is a clinical epidemiologist whose current interests are in evidence-to-care gaps in musculoskeletal conditions, the patient perspective, medication use, older adults with multiple chronic diseases, and behaviour change.
+She co-leads the evaluation of the provincial Fracture Screening and Prevention Program, a program within the Ontario Osteoporosis Strategy that is funded by the Ontario Ministry of Health and Long-Term Care.
+While Sale’s main area of research is in bone health (patients with osteoporotic or fragility fractures), she is also involved in projects related to pain, osteoarthritis, rheumatoid arthritis, diabetes, mental health, asthma, kidney disease, and caregiving.

-Dr. Sale conducts both quantitative and qualitative research.
-Her program of research includes studies that examine topics such as patients’ understanding of risk, how patients navigate the health care system, patients’ experiences of the clinical encounter and how patients manage their health care condition in a real world setting.
-She works predominantly in a bone health environment within the Ministry of Health and Long-Term Care (MOHLTC)-funded Osteoporosis Strategy, a chronic disease management strategy that has been funded since 2005.
+Dr. Sale’s program of research includes studies that examine topics such as patients’ understanding of risk, how patients navigate the health care system, patients’ experience of the clinical encounter, and how patients manage their health condition in a real world setting.
+She specializes in primary data collection.

-Dr. Sale obtained her Masters of Science from the University of British Columbia, her Doctor of Philosophy from McMaster University and her Post-Doctorate from the University of Toronto.
+Dr. Sale received her Masters of Science degree from the University of British Columbia, her PhD from McMaster University, and her Post-Doctorate from the University of Toronto.

 Click here for a full listing of Dr. Sale’s publications.